 In addition to his teaching, research, and service on multiple professional committees, Walter also directed the Cardiovascular Research Laboratories at the University of Iowa from 1958-70 and the Renal-Hypertension Division from 1970-72.
 Iowa honored Walter for his contributions to the University by awarding him the Distinguished Achievement Award in 1986.

-Perhaps most remarkably, however, is that Walter in 1972 — at the age of 55 when most other academics are settling in to comfortable surroundings — decided to uproot his large family and move to Houston where he became the first Chairman of the Department of Medicine at the then new University of Texas Medical School in Houston’s famed Texas Medical Center.
+Perhaps most remarkably, however, is that Walter in 1972 — at the age of 55 when most other academics are settling in to comfortable surroundings while preparing to retire — decided to uproot his large family and move to Houston where he became the first Chairman of the Department of Medicine at the then new University of Texas Medical School in Houston’s famed Texas Medical Center.

 So, the foregoing outlines Walter’s remarkable professional legacy — two institutions served for over 20 years each while teaching and pursuing cutting edge research in a key area of medicine throughout his career.
 James T. Willerson, M.D., the current president and medical director of the Texas Heart Institute, observed the following in his eulogy at UT-Houston’s memorial service for Walter: